awslabs/ssosync/README.md

 Running ssosync once means that any changes to your Google directory will not appear in AWS SSO.
 To sync. regularly, you can run ssosync via AWS Lambda.

-:warning: You will find ssosync in the [AWS Serverless Application Repository](https://aws.amazon.com/serverless/serverlessrepo/) in the future.
+:warning: You find it in the [AWS Serverless Application Repository](https://console.aws.amazon.com/lambda/home#/create/app?applicationId=arn:aws:serverlessrepo:eu-west-1:084703771460:applications/ssosync).

 ## SAM